 CEMR (COUNCIL OF EUROPEAN MUNICIPALITIES AND REGIONS) www.ccre.org/en

 The Council of European Municipalities and Regions (CEMR) is the oldest and broadest European association of local and regional government.
 It is the only organisation that brings together the national associations of local and regional authorities from 41 European countries and represents, through them, all levels of territories – local, intermediate and regional.

 Since its creation in 1951, CEMR promotes the construction of a united, peaceful and democratic Europe founded on local self-government, respect for the principle of subsidiarity and the participation of citizens.
 Work is organised around two main pillars:

 1. Influencing European policy and legislation in all areas having an impact on municipalities and regions.

 2. Providing a forum for debate between local and regional authorities via their national representative associations.

 CEMR is also the European section of the world organisation United Cities and Local Governments (UCLG), through which we represent European local and regional government on the international stage.

-FRENCH MINISTRY OF HOUSING AND SUSTAINABLE HOMES, MINISTRY OF THE ENVIRONMENT, ENERGY AND MARINE AFFAIRS AND MINISTRY OF TOWN AND COUNTRY PLANNING, RURAL AFFAIRS AND LOCAL AUTHORITIES www.developpement-durable.gouv.fr/-Developpement-durable-.html
+FRENCH MINISTRY IN CHARGE OF HOUSING AND URBAN DEVELOPMENT, MINISTRY OF THE ENVIRONMENT, ENERGY AND MARINE AFFAIRS AND MINISTRY OF TOWN AND COUNTRY PLANNING, RURAL AFFAIRS AND LOCAL AUTHORITIES www.developpement-durable.gouv.fr/-Developpement-durable-.html